 Look for Ways to Help Others

-If you look at any of the worlds spiritual healer or practitioners (Mother Teresa, Gandhi, Dalai Lama, Jesus, etc.) they all have one thing in common; Doing Unto Others.
+If you look at any of the world’s spiritual healers or practitioners (Mother Teresa, Gandhi, Dalai Lama, Jesus, etc.) they all have one thing in common; Doing Unto Others.
 Living a life of selfishness is characteristic of addiction.
 Recovery, on the other hand, is focused around service work and being there for other people in our lives.

 Sometimes, it can seem like a chore, but after we reach out or help someone else through something, we always find that we have a newfound respect, gratitude, or humility in our day, especially if we were all wrapped up in worry, anger, or anxiety beforehand.